• Home

 Surveys also consistently show a large share of Americans are behind on retirement savings or have little to nothing set aside for their post-work life.

-Musk is also not blind to the potential downsides of a society without the need to earn a living.
-A high universal income could come hand-in-hand with social unrest, as people may face a deeper crisis of meaning, he warned.
+Musk is also not blind to the potential downsides of a society where people don’t need to earn a living.
+A high universal income could come hand-in-hand with social unrest, he warned, as people may face a deeper crisis of meaning.

 “If you actually get all the stuff you want, is that actually the future you want?
 Because it means that your job won’t matter,” Musk said.